AI Content Pipelines: From Text Prompts to Images and Video

 """

-A small but important detail: making your skills work from any directory.
+Small but important detail: your skills should work from any directory.
 This pattern walks up the directory tree to find a .env file:

 def get_api_key() -> str | None: